radek24/Pacman/README.md

 ### Manual Setup

-For platforms other than Windows or if you prefer manual configuration:
+For unsoported project files or if you prefer manual configuration:

 1. Navigate to the project directory
-2. Run the appropriate Premake command for your platform
+2. Run the appropriate Premake command for your project files
    ```bash
    premake5 [action]
    ```